ThomasLeconte/vuetify3-dialog/README.md

 app.use(Vuetify3Dialog, {
   vuetify: vuetifyInstance, //You must pass your vuetify instance as an option
   defaults: {
-    //You can pass default options for dialogs, dialog's card and snackbars here }
+    //You can pass default options for dialogs, dialog's card, snackbars or bottom-sheets here }
 })
 app.mount('#app')